 Where Is Wailuku, Maui Located?

 Wailuku is located in Central Maui, perched just above Kahului and only a short drive from Maʻalaea Harbor.
-Its central location makes it one of the most convenient places on the island to base yourself or explore from.
+The central location makes it one of the most convenient places on the island to base yourself or explore from.

 You’re only: